rgederin/java-functional/README.md

 * Hard to make concurrent/parallelize
 * Leads to errors

-**Classes should be immutable unless there’s a very good reason to make them mutable.
+**Classes/objects should be immutable unless there’s a very good reason to make them mutable.
 If a class cannot be made immutable, limit its mutability as much as possible.** (c) Josh Bloch

+### Immutability

+An immutable object is an object whose state cannot be changed once it has been created.

+Rules for making classes/objects immutable (Java)

+* All fields must be private and final.
+If a field is private, it cannot be externally changed.
+If, as a bonus, it's also final, you cannot accidentally change it.
+* Do not provide a setter.
+Combine this with the previous point.
+If the fields are private and there is no setter provided, this class fields will always remain the same.
+* Subclasses should not be able to override methods.
+Otherwise, they can trick our immutability.
+This is easy.
+Just declare the class as final.
+* Do not change the state of the objects in any methods of the clas

+Benefits of programming with immutable objects.

+* Immutable objects are thread-safe so you will not have any synchronization issues.
+* Immutable objects are good Map keys and Set elements, since these typically do not change once created.
+* Immutability makes it easier to write, use and reason about the code (class invariant is established once and then unchanged)
+* Immutability makes it easier to parallelize your program as there are no conflicts among objects.
+* The internal state of your program will be consistent even if you have exceptions.
+* References to immutable objects can be cached as they are not going to change.